lpjune/HCIWeb/README.md

 $ npm install
 $ npm start
 ```
-Navigate to http://localhost:5000/ in web browser
+Navigate to http://localhost:5000/ in web browser (Chrome or Firefox preferred)

-## Status

 ## Bugs and Issues